-We had a net loss for the fiscal year ended September 30, 2018 totaling \$5,428,041 or (\$0.51) loss per common share, compared to a net loss of \$4,725,826 or (\$0.45) per common share for the fiscal year ended September 30, 2017.
-This increase in net loss is largely due to other income from a stock payable adjustment with related parties of \$3.2 million in 2017, and higher general and administrative expenses in 2018, partially offset by higher gross margin, lower research and development costs, and lower selling and marketing expenses in fiscal year ended September 30, 2018, and the absence of restructuring costs and loss on sale of assets which occurred in 2017.
+We had a net loss for the fiscal year ended September 30, 2019 totaling \$2,563,953 or (\$0.23) loss per common share, compared to a net loss of \$5,428,041 or (\$0.51) per common share for the fiscal year ended September 30, 2018.
+This decrease in net loss is largely due to higher gross profit, lower general and administrative expense, lower income tax expense and lower depreciation and amortization, partially offset by higher selling and marketing expense and higher research and development costs in fiscal year ended September 30, 2019.